KJ-Developers/note-relay-obsidian_plugin/README.md

 - **🔐 Zero-Knowledge Architecture** — Your notes never touch our servers
 - **🌐 Browser Access** — View and edit your vault from any device at [noterelay.io](https://noterelay.io)
-- **� Dataview Support** — Dynamic queries render live, not just as code blocks
+- **📊 Dataview Support** — Dynamic queries render live, not just as code blocks
-- **�🔒 OTP Authentication** — Secure two-factor authentication via TOTP
+- **🔒 OTP Authentication** — Secure two-factor authentication via TOTP
 - **👥 Guest Sharing** — Share vaults with guests (read-only or edit permissions)
 - **🎨 Theme Support** — Your Obsidian theme travels with your vault
 - **📈 Vault Insights** — Optional analytics to track page views and activity
+- **🌍 Works Anywhere** — Connects through firewalls and restrictive networks

+## Pricing Philosophy

+We charge only for infrastructure costs — the secure relay servers that enable your connection.
+Your notes are never stored on our servers, so you're paying for access, not storage.

+**Pricing starts at $1.99/month** — see [noterelay.io](https://noterelay.io) for details.

 ## Plans